Casey to hold town hall meeting in Pittsburgh

 “Sen. Toomey traditionally holds his town hall meetings during the summer months.
 Over the past six years, he has held over 60 town halls, both in-person and via phone, and visited every county in the state at least twice,” spokesman Steve Kelly said, noting Toomey's forums included 14 traditional, in-person town halls.

+Toomey's office announced Wednesday via social media that Toomey would participate in another so-called tele-town hall — similar to his February event — at 5 p.m.
+Thursday.

-Casey's town hall on Sunday will be held in the seventh-floor auditorium of the University of Pittsburgh's Alumni Hall, 4227 Fifth Ave.
+Casey's in-person town hall on Sunday will be held in the seventh-floor auditorium of the University of Pittsburgh's Alumni Hall, 4227 Fifth Ave.
 Doors will open at 2:15 p.m.
 The event begins at 3 p.m. and is scheduled to last 90 minutes.

 Tom Fontaine is a Tribune-Review staff writer.
 Reach him at 412-320-7847 or tfontaine@tribweb.com.